fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/contracts.md

 ![Example CoinJoin Transaction](/img/dev/en-coinjoin.svg)

-Each contributor looks through their collection of Unspent Transaction Outputs (UTXOs) for 100 millibitcoins they can spend.
+Each contributor looks through their collection of Unspent Transaction Outputs (UTXOs) for 100 millifabcoins they can spend.
 They then each generate a brand new public key and give UTXO details and pubkey hashes to the facilitator.
 In this case, the facilitator is AnonGirl; she creates a transaction spending each of the UTXOs to three equally-sized outputs.